Post

 Intro

-Today marks the day I moved from a new build property into a 1979 house in sunny Ayrshire.
-The four-bed property has been fairly well looked after however, decoration hasn’t kept up with modern trends.
+Today marks the day I moved from a new-build property into a 1979 house in sunny Ayrshire.
+This four-bedroom property has been maintained but is due for an update to reflect modern decor trends and improved thermal properties.

-• The property is built with double brick walls and cavity wall insulation added in 1997
+• Double brick walls with cavity wall insulation added in 1997

-• The consumer unit (fuse board) is from the 1990s
+• Consumer unit (fuse board) dates to the 1990s

-• It has a system boiler with a vented cylinder in the loft
+• System boiler with a vented cylinder located in the loft

-A quick look in a light switch at random shows some pre-2006 wiring colours and also a metal back box, strangely despite the earth being adjacent, it’s not been terminated into the box or fitting.
+A random inspection behind a light switch revealed pre-2006 wiring colors and a metal back box.
+Oddly, while the earth wire is present nearby, it hasn’t been terminated into the box or the fitting.

 Plans